House Democrats file bill to fund U.S. government but leave out new farm money

-WASHINGTON (Reuters) - The U.S. Congress this week will consider legislation funding the federal government through mid-December, with lawmakers hoping to avoid the spectacle of a government shutdown amid a pandemic and just weeks before the Nov.
+WASHINGTON (Reuters) - The U.S. Congress this week considers legislation to fund the federal government through mid-December, but a dispute over farm aid raised questions about whether lawmakers can avoid a government shutdown amid a pandemic just weeks before the Nov.
 3 elections.

-House Democrats announced Monday they had filed the legislation, which leaves out new money that President Donald Trump wanted for farmers.
-A Democratic aide said the bill could be on the House floor as soon as Tuesday.
+With government funding lapsing on Sept.
+30, House Democrats announced Monday they had filed the stopgap funding legislation, but angered Republicans by leaving out new money that President Donald Trump wanted for farmers.
+The House will take up the bill on Tuesday, a Democratic aide said.
 The Senate could then act later this week.

 The new federal fiscal year starts on Oct.
 1.